-A talent scout discovered her when she sang in a school concert and immediately she signed up as Troubadour.
-By the time she was sixteen, Dorothy had become a top recording star and after running away from school several times, she was released.
+A talent scout discovered her when she sang in a school concert and immediately she signed up at Troubadour Records.
+By the time she was sixteen, Masuka had become a top recording star and after running away from school several times, she was released.
 She left for Johannesburg by train and it was during this journey that she composed the song Hamba Nontsokolo that launched her career as a professional musician and has since been regarded as a classic in South Africa.

-In 1961 she traveled into Malawi and Tanzania and through her musical talents she became the champion of the independence cause in Africa.
-She then traveled to London and stayed in Kensington, but people in the U.K. were not interested in African music.
+In 1961 she travelled to Malawi and Tanzania and through her musical talents she became the champion of the independence cause in Africa.
+She then travelled to London and stayed in Kensington, but people in the United Kingdom (U.K.) were not interested in African music.
 She performed whenever possible and played at the London Palladium and at Wimbledon, after this stint she returned to Zimbabwe.
-Dorothy’s life was threatened while living in what was then Rhodesia (Zimbabwe) as a result of her political affiliations, and as life became too dangerous, she fled to Zambia.
-In Zambia Dorothy’s musical career took a backseat and she worked as an airhostess, while raising a family.
-After sixteen years in exile she returned to Zimbabwe in 1981, after their independence.
-She became a professional singer once again and only returned to South Africa after the release of Nelson Mandela.
-She currently lives is Johannesburg with her grandchildren and has recently released an album.
+Masuka’s life was threatened while living in Zimbabwe as a result of her political affiliations.
+She fled to Zambia.
+Her work was also performed by other South African artists in exile, notably Miriam Makeba.
+No complete discography of all her credits exists, but it is likely the total of her compositions in all African languages exceeds 100.